jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     def test_duration_w_hours(self):
     ...

-* and update the expectation to include calls to the int_ constructor
+* then add calls to the int_ constructor as part of the calculation in the test

   .. code-block:: python